-As Figure 1 shows, CertAgent combined with Apache Tomcat form the Target of Evaluation (TOE).
-There are 4 high level interfaces that are external to the TOE.
-The data that traverses these interfaces is protected as shown in the following table.
+As Figure 1 shows, CertAgent/Dhuma combined with Apache Tomcat form the Target of Evaluation (TOE).
+There are three (3) high level interfaces that are external to the TOE.
+The data that traverses these interfaces may be protected as shown in the following table.